bruno-noir/bruno-noir/README.md

 =======================================
 * 🌍  I'm based in Kharagpur, West Bengal, India
 * ✉️  You can contact me at [pratyushkumar0308@kgpian.iitkgp.ac.in](mailto:pratyushkumar0308@kgpian.iitkgp.ac.in)
-* 🧠  Danish computer scienI'm learning Data Science
+* 🧠  I'm learning Data Science
 * ⚡  Not a Weeb

 ### Skills